 Hard courts are made of concrete, topped with a synthetic and or acrylic layer.

-Grass, Clay, Hard, and Carpet (seriously guys, we just covered this).
+Grass, Clay, Carpet, and Hard courts (seriously guys, we just covered this).

-Once again, I will have to say clay here.
-Points need to be built strategically, it’s very hard to hit a direct winner and long rallies are quite common.
-You need a good combination of athletic abilities, tennis IQ and skills.
+Once again, I will have to say clay courts here.
+Points need to be built strategically, it’s tough to hit a direct winner, and long rallies are quite common.
+You need a good combination of athletic abilities, tennis IQ, and skills.

-To become a complete tennis player, you need to master each surface this beautiful game can be played on.
+To become a complete tennis player, you need to master each tennis court surfaces this beautiful game can be played on.

-These four tennis surfaces we just covered all have pros and cons and can all be useful for you to improve a particular aspect of your game.
+These four tennis surfaces we just covered all have pros and cons and can all be useful for improving a particular aspect of your game.

-I sincerely hope that this article was helpful and helped clarify the differences between these types of tennis court.
+I sincerely hope that this article helped clarify the differences between these types of tennis courts.